O-X-L/calamary/test/README.md

 ### Running

 1. You need an instance of the proxy up-and-running
-2. Export the `PROXY_HOST` and `PROXY_PORT` variables
+2. Update the proxy in `target.sh`
-3. Import the main functions `source test/util/base.sh`
+3. Export `PROXY_PORT`
-4. Execute the test-scripts you want to check
+4. Execute the test-scripts for a category.

-   Per example: `bash testTransparent.sh`
+   Per example: `bash runCategory.sh transparent latest`

 ## Setup